 - When your baby cries, if you think about baby or see a photo

 Leaking milk can be a slight inconvenience for some or can happen at inappropriate moments and cause embarrassment.
 The latter is more common if you have an overactive let down reflex or increase milk supply.

 The unpredictability of leaking breast milk can be messy and frustrating for moms if it continues.

 This guide will help you learn how to cope with leaking breast milk as a new mom.

 Top 10 Tips for Coping with Leaking Breast Milk

 For immediate protection from leaks, wearing nursing pads is the best solution.
 A breast pad will soak up any leaks and protect your clothes from wet patches.
 Check out our favorite nursing pads here.

 Nursing pads are available as either disposable or reusable types.
-The disposable kind are convenient as they are single use and require no maintenance.
-You will however need to purchase them on a regular basis which can add up over time.
+The disposable kind is convenient as they are single-use and require no maintenance.
+You will, however, need to purchase them on a regular basis which can add up over time.
 In an emergency cut a sanitary pad in half and it will do the same job.